When & How to Raise Rent in DC, Virginia & Maryland: A Landlord's Guide

 Implement Utility Charges

-If utilities are currently included in the rent, consider charging tenants separately for utilities.
-This shift can reduce your expenses and effectively increase your net rental income.
+If utilities are currently included in rent, consider billing tenants separately for water, electric, or gas.
+This effectively increases your net income without changing the base rent.

 Reduce Operating Costs